cx-prog-lang/.github/features/auto_expr.md

  - Feature ID: F006

-This feature defers the evaluation of the provided expression until the current scope exits (e.g., at the end of scope or via a goto).
+This feature defers the evaluation of the provided expression until the current scope exits (e.g., at the end of the scope or via a goto).
 The evaluation timing is the same as the deallocation of (non-VLA) automatic objects, hence the name "_automatic_".

 ## Syntax